 "The return of the X-file FBI agents and the alien race called Steve."

-It all began right here: on this day in 1999, GvsE (aka Good vs Evil) aired its pilot episode, "Orange Volvo."
+On this day in 1999 (in the U.S.), GvsE (aka Good vs Evil) aired its pilot episode, "Orange Volvo."
 According to our friends at IMDB.com, here's the plot summary:

 "When Chandler Smythe is murdered, he doesn't go to his eternal rest.
 Instead he finds himself enlisted by a mysterious organisation (The Corps) to help wage the never-ending war of Good vs. Evil on Earth.
 Smythe's first mission, with his partner Henry, involves trying to free a condemned man who was convicted of killing a cop.
 A cop who is, not only still alive, but a Morlock.
 A Morlock is the epitome of evil on Earth and someone who tries to recruit humans to evil."